Staatsspoorwegen: History

 According to the Verslag der Handelingen van Staten-Generaal (Report of the Proceedings of the States General), there are proposals for the connection of two Nederlandsch-Indische Spoorweg Maatschappij (NIS) railway lines which are extended to Surabaya and continued to Pasuruan, and the route from Depok to the eastern region of Bogor Regency (Buitenzorg) which is said to be fertile.
-The proposal was made by Mr. P.P. van Bosse before the States General in November 1873 at the same time evaluating two NIS railway lines, namely Batavia-Buitenzorg and Samarang-Vorstenlanden (operating since 21 May 1873).
+The proposal was made by Mr. P.P. van Bosse before the States General in November 1873 at the same time evaluating two NIS railway lines, namely Batavia-Buitenzorg and Samarang-Vorstenlanden (Surakarta and Yogyakarta) which had been operated since May 21, 1873.

-However, NIS has experienced a deficit in capital injection since the operation of the two railway lines that were built.
-In fact, the company has repeatedly been threatened with bankruptcy.
+However, NIS had experienced a deficit in capital injection since the operation of the two railway lines that were built.
+In fact, the company had repeatedly been threatened with bankruptcy.

 Although Java was said to be the most advanced island in the Dutch East Indies, access to transportation at that time was still limited because it still used the road mode which was only supported by carts, horse-drawn carriages, and canoes to cross the river.
-The cost of transportation by these modes is very expensive because agricultural and plantation products sold to big cities are not sold well, because they are no longer hygienic while transportation takes a long time.
+The cost of transportation by these modes was very expensive because agricultural and plantation products sold to big cities are not sold well, because they were no longer hygienic while transportation takes a long time.

 In the end, with the enactment of Staatsblad (official gazette) No. 141, at the request of the successors of P.P. van Bosse (Fransen van der Putte and Baron van Goldstein), the colonial government officially intervened to build the railway line and a company was formed which was later known as Staatsspoorwegen Nederlandsch-Indië (Netherlands Indies State Railways).
 This company was founded on 6 April 1875 based on the enactment.

+First period of railway construction in Java (until 1900)

+The first railway construction was divided into :